howler118/milestone-project-one/README.md

     - Microsoft Edge
     - Internet Explorer 11

-2) All links on the website were clicked on to make sure they work as expected
+2) All links on the website were clicked on to make sure they work as expected.
+All links opened as expected.

 3) The website viewed (all pages) on various mobile and tablet devices by using the Inspect feature.
 The following devices were tested
     - Moto G4